-© Fabian de Kok-Mercado, MA-CMI, Aileen O’Hearn, Laura Bonetta, Dennis Liu, Neil Steinberg & Ethan Goldstine
+© Fabian de Kok-Mercado, Aileen O’Hearn, Laura Bonetta, Dennis Liu, Neil Steinberg & Ethan Goldstine

 BioImages is an annual visual media competition that showcases the finest still, graphics and motion media work in the life sciences and medicine.